 Luisa Lores, a radiologist at the Pontevedra Hospital Complex and a member of the Federation of Associations for the Defense of Public Health, points out that health management companies like Ribera Alud are now looking at a new commodification of health.
 They are moving from the management of hospitals and community and GP services, to sectors such as transplants, research or big data.

 Lo and behold on 2nd August 2017, Ribera Salud/Centene created a joint venture SP PDG: Pro Diagnostic Group, in Bratislava, Slovakia.

 Its partners are investment holding company Pro Partners Holding of Bratislava, and Nephros S.R.O. which describes itself as a large organization in the health practioners industry that generates $5 million in annual revenue.

 A Slovakian website describes Pro Diagnostic Group as a target company that provides healthcare in the field of radiology and nuclear medicine (magnetic resonance, PET/CT, X-ray, ultrasonography) in non-state medical facilities, through 6 Slovakian companies that between them operate 8 MRI facilities, one PET/CT centre and one radiology centre providing CT, USG and X-ray examinations.

 A target company is a company that another company wants to acquire in a takeover.

 So if I have made sense of this, Centene has bought into Ribera Salud as a way into the EU (and Latin America), where it is setting up joint ventures in order to attract takeovers so it can make lots of money out of the sale of the company.

-And this is the company that is going to set up the Greater Nottingham Accountable Care System.
+This is the company that is setting up the Greater Nottingham Accountable Care System.
 Buyer beware.
 The buyer is us – the public.
 We need to be like Madrid.

 - Centene is a sub prime health maintenance organization that makes massive profits from publicly funded healthcare and other services.